MC1279829 – The April 2026 Windows security update is now available

 Direct effects for Operations**

-Users may experience additional restarts during the installation of the update, leading to interruptions in their workflow.
+Users may experience an additional restart during installation due to Secure Boot certificate updates, leading to potential disruption in workflow.

 Configutation Options**